kevinrudde/nix-dotfiles/ARCHITECTURE.md

 ### Adding System-Level Modules
 1. Create `modules/darwin/new-module.nix` or `modules/nixos/new-module.nix`
 2. Import in appropriate host configuration (`hosts/*/default.nix`)

+## 🛠️ Utility Scripts

+The `scripts/` directory contains development and maintenance tools:
+- **`hot-benchmark.sh`**: AI model performance benchmarking tool for comparing ollama models with OpenCommit
+- Future utility scripts for configuration management, testing, and automation

+These scripts are not part of the Nix configuration but provide helpful tools for managing and testing the dotfiles setup.

 ## 🔒 Secrets Management